The Bath Preservation Trust runs four Museums:

 No.1 was the first house to be built in John Wood’s masterpiece of Palladian design.
 The magnificently restored town-house creates a wonderfully vital picture of fashionable life in 18th C Bath.
 Each room shows an example of Georgian interior design with authentic furniture, carpets and textiles.

-The Building of Bath Museum
+The Museum of Bath Architecture

 Beckford’s Tower was designed by Henry Edmund Goodridge in 1825 and completed in 1827 for William Beckford (1760-1844), one of the nation’s most accomplished and interesting characters.
 The 120-foot neo-classical Tower, which enjoys uninterrupted views of the countryside, was constructed as a study retreat and to house Beckford’s precious collection of art and rare books.